MAGIC observation proposals

 Energy Threshold and Sky Brightness

 The energy threshold depends primarily on the source zenith angle and on the level of sky brightness.
-A calculator to compute the energy threshold for the different sky brightness conditions and zenith angles is available at this web page.
-Each target listed in the proposal must contain a maximum level of sky brightness: the calculator will help you to evaluate the best limits on the sky brightness for your proposal.
+A calculator is available online at this web page to help determine the best sky brightness limits for your proposal.